zeetee1235/PyMusicTerm/README.md

 ## Features
 - Play offline music.
-- Download music from YouTube with `pytubefix` and `ytmusicapi`.
+- Download music from YouTube and Youtube Music.
-- Terminal-based interface powered by `textual`.
+- Terminal-based interface.
 - Cross-platform support (Linux, macOS, Windows).
 - MPRIS server integration for Linux and MACOS to control playback with external tools.
+- STMC integration for Windows to control playback with windows.

+## Images

 ### Important
-The song are in the `~/.pymusicterm/musics` folder with specific name and tags
+The song are in the `~/.pymusicterm/musics` folder with specific name, tags and covers.

 ## Installation with uv
 ```bash